galop-proxy/galop/README.md

 In addition, the following optional properties are available:

+- **target.connection_timeout:**
+  The maximum time that GALOP waits for the target server to establish a TCP connection.
+The time must be specified in milliseconds.
+The default value is 15000 milliseconds.
 - **connection_handlers.termination_timeout:**
   When GALOP is shut down, the open connections are not closed until open HTTP requests have been processed.
 This property can be used to configure the